immmdreza/simple-json-db/README.md

 ## Installation

-The package is available at [PYPI](https://pypi.org/project/json-entity).
+The package is available at [PYPI](https://pypi.org/project/json-entity) as json-entity.

 ## Intro